momokatte/go-boltd-bucketeer/README.md

 # go-boltd-bucketeer

-A Go package for streamlining use of buckets and encoded values in BoltDB.
+A Go package for streamlining use of buckets and encoded values in [Bolt](https://github.com/boltdb/bolt).

-The Actor types in this package wrap an already-open *bolt.DB instance to provide their convenience methods.
-Thus, you can create a PathActor instance for every bucket path you want to access, and their transactions will be thread-safe and share the single DB write lock.
+The Bucketeer type wraps an already-open *bolt.DB instance to provide its convenience methods.
+Thus, you can create Bucketeer instances for every bucket path you want to access, and their transactions will be thread-safe and share the single DB write lock.

-This package also provides most of its functionality via stand-alone methods which take *bolt.DB or *bolt.Tx arguments.
+This package also provides most of its functionality via stand-alone methods which take *bolt.DB arguments.

 ## Status